Indigenous Youth become Marine Biologists in Training

 Aroha Miller gives her presentation on invasive species.

-Student-led Success
+Student-Led Success

 Although there are many highlights and bright spots in the program, Brittany maintains that the research projects are the best part of the week.
-Students picked their research question, came up with a hypothesis, made observations, interpreted their data, and, on the last day, present their findings.
+Students picked their research question, came up with a hypothesis, made observations, interpreted their data, and, on the last day, presented their findings.

 The questions that came in surprised Brittany with their range of depth, humour and intelligence.
 What food do garden snails prefer?
 What are the impacts of ocean acidification?
 Which nearby beach collects the most trash?
 How do barnacles eat?
 How many squirrels are there in my backyard?
 How do the cell sizes of various plant leaves compare?